palewire/first-athena-query/docs/index.md

 ## What is Athena?

 Athena is the name for a cloud-computing tool offered by Amazon Web Services that allows you to query static data files using SQL.
 It can analyze extremely large datasets in seconds without a traditional server or database.
-While it does cost money, the prices are low and there are no fixed costs.
-You only pay for the data you store and the queries you run.
+While it does cost money, the prices are low, and there are no fixed, on-going costs.
+You only pay for the data you upload and the queries you run.

 ## How do newsrooms use it?